samorogu/notes/masteringReact/README.md

 ##### Form-Validating a field using joi

 Just how we defined the validate for all the form inside the submit, we will define the validateProperty in each required input.
-We first commit the code we did manually and start defining first an constant object that will compute a property dinamically(only in esx6).
-Then we will define the schema but only the property that we want, destructure each error within Joi and return it if there are any errors:
+We first commit the code we did manually and start defining first an constant object that will compute a property dynamically(only in ES6).
+Then we will define the schema but only the property that we want, destructuring each error within Joi and return it if there are any errors:

 components/loginForm.jsx
 ```